samcottle/freecodecamp/notes/functionalprogramming.md

 This is a programming approach where the program is broken down into small, testable parts (i.e. functions).
 Each functional solution should be:

 - Simple and isolated
-- Without any side effects happening outside the scope of the function (i.e. functions should be _pure functions_ - Google it)
+- Without any side effects happening outside the scope of the function (i.e. functions should be _pure functions_)
 - Don't alter a variable or object - instead create new variables and objects and return these from a function (for example, use `.slice` instead of `.splice`).
 - Declare dependencies explicitly (if a function depends on a variable or object being present, then pass that variable or object directly into the function as an argument.)